 Review of drought-tolerant corn hybrids: Yield benefits

-In recent years, drought conditions have raised questions about the utilization of corn as the main crop for maximizing yield production per unit of available water in dryland environments.
+Despite the recent wet years, drought is always a possibility in Kansas.
+That has raised questions about the utilization of corn as the main crop for maximizing yield production per unit of available water in dryland environments.

 Non-transgenic, conventionally bred, “drought-tolerant” (DT) corn hybrids from Pioneer and Syngenta were released to the market with the expectation of increasing corn production in water-limited regions.
 Monsanto also released biotech transgenic DT hybrids.

 Overall, the information from seed companies indicates that DT hybrids could provide from 2 to more than 15 percent yield increase over “competitor hybrids” in non-limiting and water-limiting environments, respectively.